MEET THE TEACHERS

 Upon her return to Los Angeles, Lauren pursued acting while actively seeking a career in the casting industry.
 Her career plans flourished as she began as a casting assistant to Suzanne Goddard-Smythe on Paramount's hit TV show "Girlfriends."
 Lauren worked with Suzanne to assist in CW's "Girlfriends" as well as casting such pilots as CBS' "Rules of Engagement," ABC's "Carpoolers," and CW's "The Game."
 Her gift in spotting talent led to her advancement in the Los Angeles casting office for HBO's hit 7 part mini-series "Generation Kill," at the side of casting director Alexa Fogel.
 Next, Lauren got involved in casting numerous critically acclaimed feature films such as "Cirque du Freak: The Vampire's Assistant" with John C. Reilly and Salma Hayek, "Management" with Jennifer Aniston, "Nick & Norah's Infinite Playlist" with Michael Cera, as well as "Five Dollars a Day" with Christopher Walken and Allesandro Nivola.

 Because of her solid reputation and accolades in the industry, Lauren was invited to teach many master classes and workshops in Los Angeles at such studios as the prestigious Beverly Hills Playhouse, The Actor's Key, Actorsite, Actors Source, and Rossi-Snyder Theatre Lab, to name a few.

 After marrying her husband, Lauren followed family to McKinney, where she now resides.
 She has two beautiful daughters, Olivia Rose and Charlotte Grace.
 Lauren holds a State Texas Board of Education Certificate in Theatre EC-12 and taught theatre for two years in both the high school and jr. high school level in a Texas Independent School District.
-In January 2013, Lauren was selected to teach Theatre at the new Imagine International Academy of North Texas to develop a drama program for the new charter school.
+In January 2013, Lauren was brought on as the new Theatre Director at Imagine International Academy of North Texas to develop a drama program for the new charter school.
 Lauren continues to teach acting classes through her school, Young Actor's House, and privately coaches students for upcoming film, TV or stage auditions.
 She also tapes actors for auditions in her state of the art studio.